akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 }
 ```

-## Oneof
+### Oneof

 Oneof fields are a language feature: the compiler handles the `oneof` keyword when it generates the message class.
-Using `oneof` to specify a response message could either result a `Person` or `Error` might look like this:
+Using `oneof` to specify a response message that could either return a `Person` or `Error` might look like this:

 ```protobuf
 message Person {